Sonoma Wineries to Visit in 2023

 - Who it’s for: Lovers of Syrah – and anyone looking to explore cool climate Sebastopol wine varietals.

 When you visit Pax Wine, expect a unique Sebastopol wine-tasting experience because they offer “esoteric varieties” of wine.
 These varieties include Trousseau Gris, Charbono, Mission, and Gamay Noir.
 If you haven’t heard of one or more of those grapes, you’re in for a treat!

 Pax Wine offers more than just great California wine.
 Their hospitality and exclusive tours allow visitors to enjoy stunning coast views from the gardens overlooking the glass-walled winery.

 Using sustainable and biodynamic methods, Pax is a premier producer of Syrah wine.
 Conveniently located near local shopping, restaurants, breweries, and distilleries, a tour of Pax offers a unique and eco-friendly experience.

 - Why we chose it: With ratings like these, we’d be remiss to leave them off our list!

 - Who it’s for: Anyone looking for a great wine-tasting experience – or a fur-baby friendly day trip.

-The tasting room has both indoor and outdoor options, with a beautiful patio for summer tastings and a cozy fireplace for winter tastings.
-They have a bunch of fun pairing options – including sushi pairings – and are a dog-friendly winery, so your pooch can enjoy the fun too.
+Their Sonoma wine tasting room has both indoor and outdoor seating, with a beautiful patio for summer wine tastings and a cozy fireplace for winter wine tastings.
+They have a bunch of fun Sonoma wine pairing options – including sushi pairings – and are a dog-friendly winery, so your pooch can enjoy the fun too.